Skip to main content

 Fix conflicts by:

-2. Moving to a different universe
+2. Move the fixture to a different universe.

-Special Cases
+Special cases

-RDM Fixtures
+RDM fixtures

-Best Practices
+Best practices

-1. Plan before patching - Sketch your layout
+1. Plan before patching - Sketch your layout.

-2. Use consistent addressing - Same fixture types at predictable addresses
+2. Use consistent addressing - Same fixture types at predictable addresses.

-3. Document everything - Export patch sheets
+3. Document everything - Print or share a patch sheet.

-4. Test after patching - Use Locate to verify
+4. Test after patching - Use Locate to verify.

-5. Save before changes - Easy to undo if needed
+5. Save before changes - Easy to undo if needed.